 Back to Hobart now and the next featured activity in this Tasmanian travel guide is the world-famous Salamanca Markets.

-If you happen to find yourself in Hobart on a weekend, make sure to save time for the Salamanca Markets, one of the best things to do in Tasmania for visitors looking to pick up a meaningful souvenir.
+If you happen to find yourself in Hobart on a weekend, make sure you save some time for the Salamanca Markets, one of the best things to do in Tasmania for visitors looking to pick up a meaningful souvenir.

 The Tahune Airwalk is one of Tasmania’s most popular adventure and tourist attractions.
 Located in the Tahune Forest alongside the Huon River in the South, this adventure park offers a few worthwhile attractions including the famous Tahune Forest Airwalk and cantilever, walking trails with long swinging suspension bridges, hang gliding and rafting.